Introduction / History

 Most Indian Gypsies are Hindu.
 Others have combined many Hindu practices with their own beliefs.
 Two groups, however, are Muslim.
 The Arhagar Gypsies practice Islam because they live in Pakistan, a Muslim country.
 The Indian Gypsies have simply continued to observe the practices of their Muslim invaders of long ago.

-Gypsies are a very superstitious people, and mixed with their religious beliefs are many "taboos."
+Gypsies often follow folk beliefs and mixed with these religious beliefs are many "taboos."
 One taboo among the Hindu Gypsies is that a woman's hair must not be combed or let down long in the presence of men.
 Another is that a woman should not pass in front of a man who is sitting, but rather behind him.

 Even though Gypsies are unreserved in speech, many have high moral standards.
 For example, chastity is very important.
 In the past, some girls who were involved in prostitution were buried alive.
 Unmarried girls are still discouraged from going into the cities, and they usually wear veils over their hands and feet while sitting with strangers.